bioinf/proteomics2014/malygina/ht2/README.md

 It runs once from N-terminal to C-terminal backbone atom.
 If target coordinates and current coordinates are still far from each other, calls script once again, untill epsilon=0.002 is reached or max_iterations=1000 is exceeded.

-Currently problem 3 solution was fixed, and ready for checking.
+Currently problem 3 solution is fixed, and ready for checking.